MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspasyncselect.md

 </tr>
 </table>

-Invoking <b>LPWSPAsyncSelect</b> for a socket cancels any previous <b>LPWSPAsyncSelect</b> or <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspeventselect"><b>LPWSPEventSelect</b></a> for the same socket.
-For example, to receive notification for both reading and writing, the Winsock SPI client must call <b>LPWSPAsyncSelect</b> with both FD_READ and FD_WRITE, as follows:
+Invoking **LPWSPAsyncSelect** for a socket cancels any previous **LPWSPAsyncSelect** or <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2spi/nc-ws2spi-lpwspeventselect">**LPWSPEventSelect**</a> for the same socket.
+For example, to receive notification for both reading and writing, the Winsock SPI client must call **LPWSPAsyncSelect** with both FD_READ and FD_WRITE, as follows:

 ```C++